 - More modern: Reflects 9 years of technical progress since the 1000D launch.

-Reasons to prefer the Canon EOS 1000D:
+Arguments in favor of the Canon EOS 1000D:

 - More affordable: Was released into a lower priced segment (18 percent cheaper at launch).